List on Bids44 →

 Common Scams to Watch For (India 2026)

 Google Account Lock (FRP).
-The phone might look perfectly fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
-This is Factory Reset Protection (FRP), and without the original login, the phone is essentially a brick.
-ALWAYS insist the seller factory resets the phone in front of you and completes the initial setup process to confirm FRP is removed before you pay.
+This is perhaps the most common scam.
+The phone looks fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
+If you don’t have them, the phone is a brick.
+Always insist on performing a factory reset (Settings > System > Reset Options > Erase all data) in front of the seller and completing the initial setup process yourself before handing over any cash.

 Fake Battery Health Reading.
-Some apps or modified software can spoof a high battery health percentage.
-The real test is actual usage.
-If the phone shows 90% battery health but dies in 3-4 hours of light use, the reading is likely fake.
-Always factor in a potential battery replacement if the phone feels too good to be true, budgeting ₹1,800-₹3,000.
+Some sellers use modified software or apps that spoof a high battery health percentage to mislead buyers.
+The only real test is actual usage.
+If a phone showing 90%+ battery dies in 3-4 hours of moderate use, the reading is likely fake.
+Always account for a potential battery replacement cost if you suspect this.

 Seller’s Guide — How to Maximize Your Vivo Y200 Resale

-Data Preparation (30 minutes): Start by backing up all your important data to Google Drive or a PC.
-Then, sign out of all your accounts: Google, Vivo account, WhatsApp, banking apps, and any other personal services.
-Next, remove your SIM card and any external memory card.
-Finally, perform a factory reset: go to Settings > System > Reset options > Erase all data (factory reset).
-This ensures all your personal information is wiped clean.
+Selling your Vivo Y200 requires careful data hygiene.
+First, back up all your important data to Google Drive, Google Photos, or a PC.
+Next, sign out of all your accounts—Google, WhatsApp, banking apps, and any other personal services.
+Crucially, go to Settings > Accounts and remove your Google account.
+Finally, perform a factory reset: navigate to Settings > System > Reset Options > Erase all data (factory reset).
+This ensures no personal information remains.
+This whole process usually takes about 30 minutes, but it’s non-negotiable for security.

-Listing Photography: Take clear, well-lit photos of your phone from all angles.
-Include close-ups of the screen (both on and off), the back panel, and the frame.
-Highlight any minor imperfections honestly.
-Crucially, take a screenshot of your battery health (if available via an app like AccuBattery with history) and include it in your listing photos.
-Show the phone powered on, clean, and ready to go.
+Good photos are essential.
+Take clear, well-lit pictures of your Vivo Y200 from all angles—front, back, sides, top, and bottom.
+Include close-ups of any minor imperfections you’ve disclosed.
+Crucially, take a screenshot of the battery health (if an app like AccuBattery provides a reliable estimate) and include it in your listing photos.
+Show the phone powered on and clearly visible.

 Final Verdict — Should You Buy or Sell in 2026?